abinit/abinit/doc/tutorial/eph4isotc.md

     to experience the multidaset inefficiency when the dimension of the problem increases.
 -->

-## Vibrational properties
+Now we focus on the vibrational properties.

-Let's call anaddb via anaddb to compute the phonon band structure using a 4x4x4
+Let's use |abiview| to compute the phonon band structure with anaddb using the DDB produced on the 4x4x4 $\qq$-mesh:

 ```sh
 abiview.py ddb MgB2_eph4isotc/flow_mgb2_phonons/w1/outdata/out_DDB